rc-05/DeArrow-BetterDiscord/README.md

 Grab the `DeArrow.plugin.js` script file and place it inside BetterDiscord's plugin folder then enable it.

+Or download the latest release and unzip the `DeArrow.plugin.js` file into the BetterDiscord's plugin folder.

 ## License
 This project is licensed with the WTFPL license.
 See the COPYING file for details.